 Page Buffering algorithm

-To get process start quickly, keep a pool of free frames.
+- To get a process start quickly, keep a pool of free frames.

-Write new page in the frame of free pool, mark the page table and restart the process.
+- Write the new page in the frame of free pool, mark the page table and restart the process.

 Least frequently Used(LFU) algorithm